CAREamics/careamics.github.io/docs/guides/dev_resources/website.md

 2. You can test the notebook by running `sh scripts/notebooks.sh` then `mkdocs serve`.

-!!! info title="Cell tags"
+!!! info "Cell tags"
     By default, all cell outputs are shown.
 To hide the output of a particular cell, add the tag `remove_output` to the cell.
 The `mkdocs.ynml` specifies that this tag is used to hide cell outputs.

-!!! info title="CSV ending on a new line"
+!!! info "CSV ending on a new line"
     In is important to end the `.csv` file with a new line, otherwise the last line might be ignored.